 What could we do to inspire the creativity already within them to battle the fears and insecurities?

 The key to inspire their own creativity was to allow them the permission to be creative and play.
 That’s why we created Creative Energy Day each month.
+The play replaced insecurities with imagination and fear with creativity.
+Because we gave them permission to play with no specific lesson play or agenda, the kids began to explore what they could do rather than allow the “I can’t” to snuff out their creative light. *Post contains affiliate links

 Each month we discover how 25 artists from Michelangelo to Warhol expressed their version of that month’s theme.
 Imagine for a moment that we are studying flowers.
-We research and collect those 25 artists work’s of flowers.
+We research and collect those 25 artist’s work’s of flowers.

 When you look at those artist’s works all together, not a single flower is the same.